fresh5447/Slackbot-For-Submittable/README.md

-# A Slackbot built for the Montana Code School by Doug Walter (depracated)
+#### A Slackbot built for the Montana Code School by Doug Walter (deprecated)

-When a new student application was submitted on Submittable's platform, a notification including the students information would be posted to the team Slack channel.
+When a new student application is submitted on Submittable's platform, a notification including the students information is posted to the team Slack channel.

-*Currently we setup a slash `/submittables` which will hit Submittables API and return all Submissions.*
+*Currently we setup an endpoint `/submittables` which will hit Submittables API and return all Submissions.*

 ##Production Endpoint: https://slacky-mcslackington.herokuapp.com/